akrooma/mugloar-game-bot/README.md

 ## Comments about the solution
 * Not all code is covered by unit tests.
 I tried to cover most packages by implementing tests for at least one class to give a rough idea of how the tests would look like.
-* Exception handling can be improved to cover unexpected errors and expected errors (410 game over response from game API).
+* Exception handling can be improved to cover unexpected errors and to handle expected errors (410 game over response from game API) better.
 * With the current strategies and actions and a higher `game.score-breakpoint` value the bot should average a score of 4500 points before running out of lives.